wundergraph/cosmo/README.md

 Core:

-- [CLI](./cli): The cosmo CLI tool `wgc`.
-Used to manage the cosmo platform e.g. pushing schema, check schemas, creating new projects, managing users, etc. It interacts with the control plane.
+- [CLI](./cli): The Cosmo CLI tool `wgc`.
+Used to manage the Cosmo platform e.g. pushing schema, check schemas, creating new projects, managing users, etc. It interacts with the control plane.
-- [Control Plane](./controlplane): The control plane is the central component of the cosmo platform.
+- [Control Plane](./controlplane): The control plane is the central component of the Cosmo platform.
 It consists of a platform API and a node API.
 The platform API is used by the cosmo `CLI` tool and the `Studio` to manage the platform.
 - [Router](./router): The router is the component that understands the GraphQL Federation protocol.
 It is responsible for routing requests to the correct service and for aggregating the responses.
 It is in connection with the control plane to register itself for advanced cluster management.
-- [Studio](./studio): The studio is the web interface for the cosmo platform.
+- [Studio](./studio): The studio is the web interface for the Cosmo platform.
 It is used to manage the platform and to collaborate on GraphQL Federation.
 It is in connection with the control plane through the Platform API to manage the platform.

 Collectors: